 Arts and culture play an important role in the personal development of individuals and in social cohesion.
 They reveal new perspectives and inspire and connect people.
 The global pandemic has radically reduced mobility and increased social restrictions.
 As a result, many planned activities in the arts and culture sector became difficult or impossible after the COVID-19 pandemic took hold in March 2020.
 Triodos Bank has been in close contact with its customers and has provided additional government-guaranteed 'Corona credits' to help them continu with their activity during the pandemic.

-As a result of our lending and investment activity during 2020, Triodos Bank helped make it possible for 8.4 million visitors (2019: 25.8 million) to enjoy cultural events including cinemas, theatres and museums, a reduction of 67% compared to last year.
-The number equates to 11 cultural experiences per Triodos Bank customer.
+During 2021, through our lending and investment activity Triodos Bank helped make it possible for 9.9 million visitors (2020: 8.4 million) to enjoy events at cultural institutions such as cinemas, theatres and museums.
+The number equates to 13 cultural experiences enabled per Triodos Bank customer.

-Triodos Bank and Triodos Investment Management also financed organisations that provided 4,300 affordable spaces for cultural activities, such as workshops and music courses (2019: 4,600).
+Triodos Bank and Triodos Investment Management also financed organisations that provided approximately 4,700 affordable spaces for creative work and cultural activities, such as workshops and music courses (2020: 4,300).